Anyone who has ever been in a management position, understands the challenges that come with managing employees.

 5. Effective Time Management

 There are never enough hours in the day and there are always unpredictable curve balls that derail the best of time managers.
 A key management competency is one that finds efficiency in work time and helps employees with time management skills.
-Chit chatting in the hallway for 15 minutes here and there is a time thief that cannot be tolerated.
+Chit chatting in the hallway for 15 minutes here and there is a time thief that most organizations don’t have the luxury for.

 6. Sets Measurable Goals